Mollington, Oxfordshire

 Mollington is a village and civil parish about 4 mi north of Banbury in Oxfordshire, England.
 The 2011 Census recorded the parish's population as 479.
+It is situated in the far north of the county, on the border with Warwickshire.

 Toponym

 An Anglo-Saxon will from AD 1015 records the toponym as Mollintun and the Domesday Book of 1086 records it as Molitone and Mollitone.
 An entry for 1220 in the Book of Fees records it as Mulinton and a pipe roll from 1230 records it in its modern form of Mollington.
 It is derived from Old English, meaning the tūn of Moll's people.

 Manor and governance

-Æthelstan Ætheling, eldest son of Æthelred the Unready willed an estate at Mollington to his father in 1014 or 1015.
-The Domesday Book records that by 1086 the manor was held by William d'Évreux, a kinsman of William the Conqueror.
+Æthelstan Ætheling, the eldest son of Æthelred the Unready, willed an estate at Mollington to his father in 1014 or 1015.
+The Domesday Book of 1086 records that by 1086 the manor was held by William d'Évreux, a kinsman of William the Conqueror.

 In 1086 Mollington was partly in three counties: Oxfordshire, Warwickshire and Northamptonshire.
 Later the village was only in Oxfordshire and Warwickshire, and in 1895 the Warwickshire part was transferred to Oxfordshire by the Local Government Act 1894.